Esri/arcgis-rest-js-samples/samples/attachments-node/README.md

 ## Running this demo

-First run `npm install` to install the dependencies.
+1. Run `npm install` to install the dependencies.
+2. Run `npm start` to make a require and log output.

 ### Local ArcGIS REST JS